Running effective meetings is easy with these 9 simple steps that move your campaign forward without wasting time or money.

 - We will not share confidential information we hear in this meeting.

 Top Tip!
-Make meetings fun – People are most creative when they are enjoying themselves.
+Make meetings fun – People are at their most creative when they are enjoying themselves.
 Create a relaxed atmosphere in which people feel safe to join the discussion.

 Step 6.
 Be punctual